Trace (linear algebra): Trace of a product

 If one views any real m × n matrix as a vector of length mn (an operation called vectorization) then the above operation on A and B coincides with the standard dot product.
 According to the above expression, tr(A^{⊤}A) is a sum of squares and hence is nonnegative, equal to zero if and only if A is zero.
 Furthermore, as noted in the above formula, tr(A^{⊤}B) = tr(B^{⊤}A).
 These demonstrate the positive-definiteness and symmetry required of an inner product; it is common to call tr(A^{⊤}B) the Frobenius inner product of A and B. This is a natural inner product on the vector space of all real matrices of fixed dimensions.
 The norm derived from this inner product is called the Frobenius norm, and it satisfies a submultiplicative property, as can be proven with the Cauchy–Schwarz inequality:

-if A and B are real positive semi-definite matrices of the same size.
+if A and B are real matrices such that A B is a square matrix.
 The Frobenius inner product and norm arise frequently in matrix calculus and statistics.

 The Frobenius inner product may be extended to a hermitian inner product on the complex vector space of all complex matrices of a fixed size, by replacing B by its complex conjugate.